csswizardry/csswizardry.github.com/_posts/2017-06-02-refactoring-tunnels.md

 - - -

-Tasks with a large surface area—and thus, a long tunnel—might be things like
+Tasks with a large surface area — and thus, a long tunnel — might be things like

 * rewriting all of your Sass as PostCSS;
 * renaming all of your classes from BEM to BEM(IT), or;